Q-Minh/nihu/dox/tech_geometry.md

 Core definition {#tech_geometry_shapeset_core}
 ---------------

-Interpolation functions or shape functions are ingredients of the geometrical transformation describing the element geometries.
+Interpolation functions or shape function sets are used to define the element's coordinate transform.
 They are implemented in the header file shapeset.hpp.

 Shape function sets are implemented using the CRTP pattern with traits metafunctions.
 All shape set classes are derived from shape_set_base that defines their interface.
-The traits of a newly introduced derived shape set class are implemented in namespace ::shape_set_traits in the form of separate metafunctions.
+The traits of a derived shape set class are implemented in namespace ::shape_set_traits in the form of separate metafunctions.
 The base class template ::shape_set_base gets the necessary type informations from the traits metafunctions of the derived classes to define the specific interface.

 The interface consists of the following functions: